-In all situations, including where suspension or dismissal is an available sanction, the Senior Associate Dean for Academic Affairs and Educational Innovation, Associate Dean of Admissions and Student Affairs, and the Accused Student may agree on the facts and, if warranted, identify a mutually-agreeable sanction(s) to be imposed.
+In all situations, including where suspension or dismissal is an available sanction, the Senior AD, Student Affairs AD, and the Accused Student may agree on the facts and, if warranted, identify a mutually-agreeable sanction(s) to be imposed.
 In such a case, the agreed upon facts and sanction(s) shall be reduced to writing, dated, and signed by the Accused Student ("Agreed Resolution").

-An Agreed Resolution shall be final and not subject to any subsequent proceedings, unless the Accused Student submits a written objection to cancel the Agreed Resolution to the Associate Dean of Academic Affairs and Educational Innovation within one (1) calendar day of the date it was signed.
+An Agreed Resolution shall be final and not subject to any subsequent proceedings, unless the Accused Student submits a written objection to cancel the Agreed Resolution to the Senior AD within one (1) calendar day of the date it was signed.
 If the Accused Student objects to the Agreed Resolution and no further agreement can be reached, the matter shall proceed in accordance with either conduct conference or hearing procedures.